fernandeslouro/blog/_posts/2020-06-02-gpt-3-openai-has-just-released-the-worlds-largest-ml-model-yet.md

 ## Translation

 For tasks in translation, the performance also increases with the number of parameters.
-In translation tasks, GPT-3 showed its best performance when translating __into__ English, be it in no-shot, one-shot, or few shot settings.
+In translation tasks, GPT-3 showed its best performance when translating _into_ English, be it in no-shot, one-shot, or few shot settings.
 This makes sense, considering most of the corpus the model trained on was in English, and GPT-3 was intended from the start to be an English language model.
-The performance when translating __from__ English to other languages is therefore not as good.
+The performance when translating _from_ English to other languages is therefore not as good.
 When translating from other languages into English, the model maintains similar performance across languages, but that is not the case when translating from English into other languages, in which case the performance varies significantly across output languages.
 In some cases, GPT-3 managed to improve on the current supervised SOTA when translating into English.

 ![Translation](/assets/images/translation.PNG)

 ## Winograd Schemes

 Winograd is a classic task in NLP, which involves figuring out which word a pronoun refers to, in cases when the pronoun is grammatically ambiguous but semantically unambiguous to a human.
 In some Winograd-Style tasks, GPT-3 managed to beat the fine-tuned SOTA performance in all its three settings (even no-shot), while for others it comes close.

-In earlier Winograd-Style tasks, the SOTA is close to human performance, while for newer, more adversarial tasks, there is still some distance between the current best performance and humans.
+In earlier Winograd-Style tasks, the SOTA is close to human performance, while for newer, more adversarial tasks, there is still some distance between the current best AI performance and humans.
 In more adversarial tasks, there were bigger differences between no-shot and few-shot performance for GPT-3.

 ## Commonsense Reasoning